YouCanCallMeMatt/ai-expense-pipeline/README.md

 ### 2. Fine-Tune the Model (Run Once)

-Next, run the fine-tuning script to train the LoRA adapter on your specific data.
-This step is simulated for speed.
+Next, run the fine-tuning script to train the LoRA adapter for the model specified in your `.env` file.

 ```bash
 python src/fine_tune.py